 I was going to ski – we would have called it snow ski! – for the first time in my life.
 Wolf Creek Pass in the San Juan mountains in Colorado.
 We’d be catching a bus from Oklahoma, driving there and staying at the lodge.
 Jim Patterson was taking me on a host-Dad and Son special treat.
-In the previous summer (1973) he and Katie had taken us on a steam train ride nearby – the Durango to Silverton narrow gauge railroad.
+It was 1973, and in the previous summer he and Katie had taken friend Dottie Moffett and I on a steam train ride nearby – the Durango to Silverton narrow gauge railroad.

 My pic of the Animas River out the train window: